pulumi/pulumi-hugo/themes/default/content/product/_index.md

               - title: Federated identity
                 description: |
                     Manage identities and access with SCIM, SAML SSO, GitHub, GitLab, or Atlassian.

-stats:
-    title: Open source.
-Enterprise ready.
-    description: |
-        Pulumi’s Universal Infrastructure as Code CLI and SDK is an [open-source project](https://github.com/pulumi/) that’s supported by an active community.
-We maintain a [public roadmap](/blog/relaunching-pulumis-public-roadmap/) and welcome feedback and contributions.
-    community:
-        number: "10,000s"
-        description: of community members
-    company:
-        number: "1,000s"
-        description: of companies
-    integration:
-        number: "70+"
-        description: Cloud and service integrations
-    cta:
-        title: The easiest way to use Pulumi open source at scale
-        description: |
-            The [Pulumi Service](/product/pulumi-service/) is a fully-managed service for the open-source CLI and SDK.
-It enables you and your team to focus on building, deploying, and managing cloud applications with your favorite languages and software engineering.

 get_started:
     title: Getting started